 Note: this search technique is inexact and will possibly retrieve systematic reviews including studies employing other types of protocols, as indicated by viewing the abstract for result #1 above (not shown here).

 Once it has been decided that a systematic review will be conducted, this may be the time to identify potential journals which may be the most relevant.
-Journal editors will judge a systematic review based upon various parameters, including how it may add value to the scientific knowledge base, change clinical practice, fit within the journals’ mission and whether it complies with a particular standard such as PRISMA or from the National Academy of Medicine.
+Journal editors will judge a systematic review based upon various parameters, including how it may add value to the scientific knowledge base, change clinical practice, fit within the journals’ mission and whether it complies with a particular standard such as PRISMA.
 Familiarity with the publication’s “instructions to authors” may save time in this regard.
 The Journal of the American Medical Association provides an excellent example of formatting and recommendations for systematic reviews.

 Producing a protocol as the “plan” for the systematic review is recommended, as it enhances communication between team members, reduces potential for bias, and provides the research community with an informed view of the eventual systematic review process, if published.
 Guidance for formatting a protocol can be found below.

 PRISMA-P: Preferred Reporting Items for Systematic Review and Meta-Analysis Protocols